HaoguangYang/OpenSTAP/README.md

 #### It runs fast
 Minimum RAM requirement: 400MB.

-Benchmark of the program on a Intel i7-4790 Processor with 16G of RAM:
+Benchmark of the program on an Intel i7-4790 Processor with 16G of RAM:
  - 4087 nodes with 2884 elements
      - about 3s using classical Skyline
      - about 0.2s using Intel MKL Pardiso